 Ph.D. in History, University of Warwick, England.
 Author and co-author of numerous textbooks, reviews, conference presentations and journal articles on institutional and political history.
 Most recent publication: The Politics of Exclusion in Early Renaissance Florence (Brepols: Turnhout, 2007).
 His main field of study is Italian city-states in the social, economic, political, and cultural landscape of Medieval Europe, now concentrating on the different forms of political communication used in the Italian Republics from the thirteenth to the fifteenth centuries.
 SLC since 2003.

 Art in Florence and Northern Central Italy: A survey from the 13th to the 16th Century

-Laurea with Honors in History of Architecture and Post-Graduate Specialization in History of Art, University of Florence; Post-Graduate Specialization in Economics and Management of the Cultural Patrimony, University of Torvergata, Rome (with scolarship).
+Laurea with Honors in History of Architecture and Post-Graduate Specialization in History of Art, University of Florence; Post-Graduate Specialization in Economics and Management of the Cultural Patrimony, University of Torvergata, Rome (with scholarship).
 In 1995, she was awarded a scholarship by the European Union to work in Spain in the field of museology, where she worked at the San Pio V Museum in Valencia.
-She collaboarted with the Ministry of Historic Patrimony of Florence on exhibitions and catalogues.
-She organized and curated several exhibitons of contemporary art in Florence and abroad.
-Recently she collaborated with U.N.E.S.C.O. and the Library of Alexandria to organize and teach a seminar in museology for young employees/staff of the Library, and she adviced for the new display of the small ethnographical museum of Siwa.
+She collaborated with the Ministry of Historic Patrimony of Florence on exhibitions and catalogues.
+She organized and curated several exhibitions of contemporary art in Florence and abroad.
+Recently she collaborated with U.N.E.S.C.O. and the Library of Alexandria to organize and teach a seminar in museology for young employees/staff of the Library, and she advised for the new display of the small ethnographical museum of Siwa.
 She teaches Museology and Art History Graduate Seminar at S.A.C.I.
 SLC since 2000.